bhaptics/TactUnrealEngine4/Plugins/HapticsManager/Documentation/README.md

 ### Presets
 * Presets can be constructed through using the bHaptics designer at https://designer.bhaptics.com
 * After signing in, you can create a new project and design a certain feedback effect for use in the game.
-* In order to use the feedback effect in Unreal, export the feedback file from the Designer and place the new file into the HapticsManager/Feedback folder in the Contents folder.
-Create these folders if they do not exist already.
+* In order to use the feedback effect in Unreal, export the feedback file from the Designer, and create and place the new file into folder in the Contents directory in which to store all your feedback folders.
+* In the HapticsManager_BP object, set the ProjectFeedbackFolder to the folder directory where you store all the feedback files, relative to the Contents directory.
-* The files are automatically loaded by the HapticsManager blueprint on play, and are stored using the file name as a key.
+* The files in this directory will be automatically loaded by the HapticsManager blueprint on play, and are stored using the file name as a key.
 * To play the feedback effect, merely call the Submit Key function from the Haptics Manager, using the specified feedback file's name as a key.
 * Example feedback files are given in the HapticsManager/Feedback folder in the Plugins directory.
 You can choose whether to access the feedback files from either the Plugins directory or the Project's contents directory through the UseProjectFeedbackFolder boolean variable.
-If true, it will use the files in the Project's Contents directory.
+If true, it will use the files in the <Project>/Contents/<ProjectFeedbackFolder>, otherwise it will read from the Plugin's folder.
 It is set to true by default.
 * If you wish to use feedback files outside of these folders, you can call the RegisterFeedback function to register a specific feedback file with its own Key; however, the path to the file must be manually inputted.
 * Any feedback files used will also need to be copied when packaging the game, so it is recommended to keep any feedback files relative to the Content directory, and remember to include any folders containing feedback files when packaging, otherwise the files must be manually copied after packaging.
+See the [Packaging](#Packaging) section for how to do this.

 ### Playing Feedback Files
 * There are three functions provided for playing the feedback from haptic feedback files: Submit Key, Submit Key with Intensity and Duration, and Submit Key with Transform.